ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

                                    Opportunistic Encryption allows browsers to benefit from the improved performance of HTTP/2 by letting them know that your site is available over an encrypted connection.
                                "origin_error_page_pass_thru":
-                                   When Origin Error Page is set to "On", CIS will proxy the 502 and 504 error pages directly from the origin. (enterprise plan only)
+                                   When Origin Error Page is set to "On", CIS will proxy the 502 and 504 error pages directly from the origin.
+(Enterprise plan only)
                                "prefetch_preload":
-                                   CIS will prefetch any URLs included in the prefetch HTTP header. (enterprise plan only) "pseudo_ipv4":
+                                   CIS will prefetch any URLs included in the prefetch HTTP header.
+(Enterprise plan only) "pseudo_ipv4":
                                    Adds an IPv4 header to requests when a client is using IPv6, but the server only supports IPv4.
                                "response_buffering":
-                                   Enable or disable buffering of responses from the origin server. (enterprise plan only) "script_load_optimization":
+                                   Enable or disable buffering of responses from the origin server.
+(Enterprise plan only) "script_load_optimization":
-                                   Improve the paint time for pages that include JavaScript. (enterprise plan only) "security_header":
+                                   Improve the paint time for pages that include JavaScript.
+(Enterprise plan only) "security_header":
                                    Enforce web security policy for your website.
                                "server_side_exclude":